 Download: Flexible Workspace Guide

-Pre-COVID, many businesses still stuck to the traditional 9-5 way of working; cramming as many desks as possible into an office space, with no real thought given to efficient working, team collaboration or culture.
+Pre-COVID, many businesses still stuck to the traditional 9-5 way of working; cramming as many desks as possible into an office space, with no thought given to efficient working, team collaboration or culture.
 Now, they realise they don’t need to have a desk for every employee to sit at every day.
 If their team are going to work from home some of the time, either a few days per week or on a rotational basis, it’s not cost-effective or necessary to pay for a full-time traditional lease, where they have to pay to fit out the space, for Wifi, furniture, and so on.
 Plus, employees are proven to be happier and more productive when they work flexibly and they are not chained to one desk for set hours every day.
 This new attitude opens up a lot of opportunities and possibilities for workspace.

 Workspace Guide Contents

-- The workspace of the past
+- Pre-Covid offices: The Workspace of the Past

-- What is flexible workspace?
+- What is Flexible Workspace?

-- COVID and workspace
+- COVID and Modern Flexible Workspace

-- Types of workspace for flexible working
+- Types of Workspace for Flexible Working

 – Serviced office space